PennStateCS/AFCT/README.md

 ---

-**Ready to develop?** Run `npm run docker:dev:fast` and visit `http://localhost:3000`
+**Ready to develop?** Make sure Docker Desktop is running, then run `npm run docker:dev` and visit `http://localhost:3000`

-**Need maximum performance?** The development environment includes extensive optimizations:
+**Need maximum performance?** The development environment includes essential optimizations for reliable development.
-- 18% faster startup times
-- Optimized database configuration
-- Memory-efficient containers
-- Built-in performance monitoring

 **Ready for production?** Use the template: `cp .env.production.template .env.production`, configure your secrets, then run `npm run docker:prod`